Feko/ireland-immigration-appointment-finder-inis/README.md

 Next, we need to install the dependencies.
 About the dependencies, this script use only one: **requests**.
 I'm not creating a `requirements.txt` file for just one dependency, so just type `$ pip install requests` in your terminal, and you are done.
 If you don't know how to install pip packages, please refer to [this guide.](https://datatofish.com/install-package-python-using-pip/)

+As of **July/2021**, you will also need [PhantomJS](https://phantomjs.org/download.html).
+As **@WolfofGovt** noted in [Issue #1](https://github.com/Feko/ireland-immigration-appointment-finder-inis/issues/1), the government has added a [**Big-IP F5 Web Scrapping Protection**](https://support.f5.com/csp/article/K15405450) redirection layer in front of the website.
+While the idea of having a Government IT section concerned with the issues and working toward solving the problem is an amazing thing, this approach is ineffective.
+There are many ways to overcome this protection, such as automating a browser with Selenium, or using tools such as [Scrapping Hub's Splash](https://github.com/scrapinghub/splash/issues/690).
+I choose to use PhantomJS, which you need to install and [set your computer **PATH** environment variable](https://www.java.com/en/download/help/path.html) to reach your downloaded PhantomJS.

 Having this sorted out, grab the code!
 Clone this repository, or download the code as a zip using the green **Code** button above, and you are ready to go.

 ## Usage